 Well, maybe you can't really blame Crispin for that bit.
 The taunting, sure, but maybe it was unfair to blame everything on Crispin.
-He had beaten Fred at his game, yeah, but Fred was the one who set it up twenty-six subsequent times and had been unable to accept the fact that a drooling mental patient had come out from years of stupor just to beat him at his own game.
+He had beaten Fred at his game, that was true, but Fred was the one who set it up twenty-six subsequent times and had been unable to accept the fact that a drooling mental patient had come out from years of stupor just to beat him at his own game.
 It's a dig, certainly, but nothing to lose your mind over.

 But Fred was never very competitive.
 Sure, Waterloo-O was one of his favorite games, but it's not like he'd never lost at it before.
 But... somehow losing to Crispin, a man who was unresponsive to all stimuli and locked in his own mind until Fred brought him the game, was too much.
 To lose to someone who wasn't even functional, and at something you were supposed to be inherently good at... well, it did things to your mind.

 No, that wasn't it.
 The Psychonauts had told him, after he'd gotten off the island (he was very surprised to find that it was an island, as he'd remembered it being on a hill) that it was because of something called "psitanium" in the ground.
 He'd spent so much time around psitanium that it increased the activity in his brain, but his brain couldn't handle it.
 He just went a little crazy.
 If it hadn't been for Crispin drawing out his Napoleon personality, it would have been something else.

 Fred put his glass in the dishwasher.
 So maybe not everything was Crispin's fault.
 That's why Fred didn't kill him.
 Well, probably he was too meek to ever kill anybody, but still.
 He just roughed him up, scared him a little.
 Okay, a lot.
 Well, he'd been at the guy's mercy for who knows how long?
 It was long past due, really.